SAP/ui5-tooling/docs/pages/Configuration.md

 # Configuration

-A projects UI5 Tooling configuration is typically located in a [YAML](https://yaml.org/) file named `ui5.yaml`, located in the root directory.
+A projects UI5 CLI configuration is typically located in a [YAML](https://yaml.org/) file named `ui5.yaml`, located in the root directory.

 !!! info
-    This document describes the configuration of UI5 Tooling-based projects and extensions.
+    This document describes the configuration of UI5 CLI-based projects and extensions.
 It represents **[Specification Version 2.6](#specification-versions)**.

 ## Validation / IDE support